Walking on ice

 So for Christmas, everybody got ice grippers.
 I gave my husband a set whose teeth and chains made it look like S&M gear, and my son got a set with low-profile spikes that wouldn't embarrass him on walks to class.
 I gave myself a pair, too.

 We didn't have long to wait to try them.
-Last weekend when we were in Duluth, rain turned into ice that coated streets and trails.
+One weekend when we were in Duluth, rain turned into ice that coated streets and trails.

 Determined to enjoy the sparkling but dangerous scenery outdoors, we headed onto the Superior Hiking Trail with four different kinds of ice grippers.